 The fees for all full-time undergraduate degree courses have been set at £9,000 per annum.

-You will only start to pay back the Tuition Fee Loan and the Maintenance Loan once you have graduated and are earning over £21,000.
+You will only start to pay back the Tuition Fee Loan and the Maintenance Loan once you have graduated and are earning over £21,000 (threshold will rise to £25,000 from April 2018).
 There is more information about how this is calculated on the Student Finance Guide

 Payment of tuition fees